MAZ01001/chrome_detab/README.md

 > [!IMPORTANT]
 >
-> This extension is (currently) NOT hosted in _Chrome Web Store_ and since loading extension from other sources does not work (since chrome M33 ~ 2014) for security reasons,
+> This extension is NOT hosted in _Chrome Web Store_ and since loading extension from other sources does not work (since chrome M33 ~ 2014) for security reasons,
 > the only way you could/should install this extension is by following the steps above

+## Options

+click on the extension in <chrome://extensions> and scroll to `options` (and click it)

+> [!NOTE]
+>
+> The position origin for the custom window location is the top-left corner of the primary screen
+>
+> When `Same as source window`/`Same as source popup` is chosen, it tries to center the window relative to the source window/popup
+>
+> If size is set to `auto`, it's recommended to set location to `auto` as well (since centering wouldn't work and it'll align at the top-left corner of the source window/popup)

 ## Controls